allinbits/cosm/readme.md

 cosm app [modulePath]
 ```

 This command creates an empty template for a Cosmos SDK application.
-By default it also includes a module named after the name of the package.
+By default it also includes a module with the same name as the package.

 To create a new application called `blog`, run: